TSMCBoy/2024-CareerHack/MERN-Stack/README.md

 # 2024 CareerHack with MERN Stack
-This is a sample code and practice for 2024 CarrerHack courses
+This is a sample code and practice for 2024 CareerHack courses

 ## 0. Hello_docker